alphagov/govuk-developer-docs/source/manual/alerts/email-alerts-travel-medical.html.md

 ## Finding out more details about the failed check

-Open this [Kibana Search][kibana last 24 hours] to see potentially undelivered alerts in the last 24 hours (note the same alerts will appear on each run, so you might see the same alert more than once in this log view)
+Open this Logit [Kibana Search][kibana last 24 hours] to see potentially undelivered alerts in the last 24 hours (note the same alerts will appear on each run, so you might see the same alert more than once in this log view)